guitri-ada/treasure-island/README.md

 their actions.
 4. **Game, Controller & Clue System:**
 Implement classes and methods to control the game flow, updating the grid and player's states in real-time.
-Additionally, Introduce a clue system that dynamically generates hints for players, guiding them on the presence of pirates, treasures, or both in adjacent cells.
+Additionally, introduce a clue system that dynamically generates hints for players, guiding them on the presence of pirates, treasures, or both in adjacent cells.
 Ensure seamless interactions and a coherent gaming experience by combining all previous implementations.